tweag/python-monorepo-example/2017-06-27-streaming-libraries.md

 `Stream`s, a `ByteString` is a sequence of computations, each of which yields a part of a potentially long bytestring.

-To fix ideas, let us consider the function `headLine` implemented with these abstractions.
+To be concrete, let us consider the function `headLine` implemented with these abstractions.
 ```Haskell
 import qualified Data.ByteString.Streaming (ByteString)